-- 1. Must notify potential subrecipients that no entity (see definitions below) may receive a subaward from the recipient until the entity has provided its Unique Entity Identifier to the recipient. - 2.
-May not make a subaward to an entity unless that entity has provided its Unique Entity Identifier to the recipient.
-Subrecipients are not required to obtain an active SAM registration, but must obtain a Unique Entity Identifier.
+1. Must notify potential subrecipients that no entity (see definitions below) may receive a subaward from the recipient until the entity has provided its Unique Entity Identifier (UEI) to the recipient.

+2. Must not make a subaward to an entity unless the entity has provided its UEI to the recipient.
+Subrecipients are not required to obtain an active SAM registration but must obtain a UEI.